-For people caring for someone with Dementia there is a real fear that they may wander off and not be able to find their way home again.
-This is not only incredibly dangerous for that person but extremely stressful for the carer or care facility staff who then have to locate them if they do go missing and often may not know where to start looking or have the resources to find them quickly.
+For people caring for someone with Dementia there is often a real fear they may wander off and not find their way home again.
+This is not only incredibly dangerous for that person but extremely stressful for the carer or care facility staff who may not know where to start looking or have the resources to find them quickly.

 Wandatrak Pendants do not stop people from wandering away but they do help to find them.
 The pendant is worn around the client’s neck in the form of a necklace.
 If it cannot be worn around the neck, other options can be considered but the effectiveness of the device is greatly reduced.

 The pendant contains a tracking device which emits a signal and is easily traced using a receiver unit.
 If someone becomes lost, please dial 111.
 Each pendant transmits a unique frequency and it is easily distinguishable from any other pendant.
 They have a tracking range of 700-900 meters in most situations and the pendant transmits an inaudible signal every one and a half seconds.

 When Police are notified of a lost person with a Wandatrak Pendant, they use a signal receiver unit with a directional antenna to track the signal.
 In most cases the person wearing the pendant can be located within 30 minutes of deploying the signal receiver unit - within city boundaries – depending on where the person normally lives and the location of the tracking unit.
 A missing person is often found in less time than it takes to set up a land-based search and rescue effort.